 "Thy two breasts are like two young roes that are twins, which feed among the lilies."
 Bible quotes

 It is however believed that the timing of these developments is associated with ones own biologic clock, which tells our body to start producing the required levels of female hormones called estrogen.
-From the moment the ovaries start to secrete these hormones, the connective tissues in the chest start to accumulate fat.
+From the moment, the ovaries start to secrete these hormones, the connective tissues in the chest start to accumulate fat.
 This causes the first appearance of breasts on the chest wall of girls.
 The duct system in the breasts also begins to grow; these are what will eventually help to produce milk for the expecting mother.

 in most girls are associated with the development of the breast.
 Along with this, one can often expect the onset of pubic hair and hair of the arm pit.

-To fully understand the developments of the breasts it is necessary to first look at the structure of the breasts.
+To fully understand the developments of the breasts, it is necessary to first look at the structure of the breasts.